redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

 1. Append sufficient `0` bits to bring the message length up to the next 512-bit boundary, minus 64 bits
 1. Write the bit length as a big-endian, 64-bit integer into the last 64 bits of the message

-The message now occupies an integer number of 512-bit blocks
+The message now occupies an integer number of 512-bit blocks.

 ## Phase 1: Build The Digest